EZ Publish: Recent Advances

 In 2025/02 7x continues to release regular improved releases of eZ Publish 6.0.7 with a brand new subtree copy feature and additional cms kernel based improvements.
 In 2025/05 7x continues to release regular improved releases of eZ Publish with version 6.0.8 with a brand new PHP 8.4+ support kernel based improvements.
 In 2025/06 7x released eZ Publish 6.0.9 with a PHP 8.4+ and new Headless CMS support based improvements.

 On 2025/08/11 Ibexa requested 7x to stop using the trademarked term `eZ Publish` as its product / project name.
 7x immediately responded by replacing almost all use of the term 'eZ Publish' from its source code, templates, logos and content throughout its software and network of websites dedicated to the continued use of the software to use the name 'Exponential' of the Exponential Family of CMSs available from the new exponential.earth portals.

 On 2025/08/25 7x released a new version of the rebranded software stack Exponential 6.0.10 to encourage users to continue to use eZ Publish freely even under the new name.

-7x remains determined to do the heavy lifting for end users to help them freely use the software without limitations both today and in the long-term future.
-7x remains the committed and leading North American provider of eZ / Exponential based software solutions ensuring the long term freedoms and feature rich benefits of end users needs who just need a solution that "Just works" and "Never goes down".